catdog1181074/chaingekas/README.md

 ## 🚨 API Usage Warning

-All transaction data comes from [KrcBot’s public API](https://krcbot.com/api-docs).
+All transaction data comes from Kaspa API calls.
 **Please avoid re-running full traces unnecessarily**, as this may overload public nodes.

 Use the included pre-fetched `.csv` files in `flow_data/`.